Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Clemson vs. Syracuse College Football Odds, Plays and Insights

 The Clemson Tigers (3-2, 0-0 ACC) will put their 22nd-ranked run defense to the test against the Syracuse Orange (3-3, 0-0 ACC) and the No. 11 running attack in the nation, on Friday, October 15, 2021.
-The Tigers are favored by 13.5 points in the outing.
-The point total is set at 45.
+The Tigers are favored by 13.5 points in the game.
+The point total is 45 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.